8 Hours / 8 CEs

 • Intended Audience

-This training is tailored for mental health and allied professionals who use the HCR-20 V3 tool and wish to further develop or maintain their expertise in violence risk assessment and management.
-It is ideal for those specializing in forensic or clinical psychology, risk assessment, or public safety-oriented mental health services, as well as professionals involved in violence risk assessment and management.
+This training is intended for mental health and allied professionals who use the HCR-20 V3 tool and wish to further develop or maintain their expertise in violence risk assessment and management.
+It is relevant for those specializing in forensic or clinical psychology, risk assessment, or public safety-oriented mental health services.

-• Professional involved in violence risk assessment and management
+• Professionals involved in violence risk assessment and management

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with prior experience administering the HCR-20 V3, seeking to further develop their skills in violence risk assessment and management.
+This training is designed for mental health professionals with prior experience administering the HCR-20 V3, and is suitable for participants at varying levels of expertise.

-Participants have moderate experience administering the HCR-20 V3, are comfortable with structured professional judgment guidelines, and seek to refine their skills in case formulation and scenario planning.
+• Intermediate: Participants have moderate experience with the HCR-20 V3, are familiar with structured professional judgment guidelines, and aim to refine their skills in case formulation, scenario planning, and risk management strategies.

-Participants have extensive experience with the HCR-20 V3, regularly conduct violence risk assessments, and are seeking advanced consultation and expert feedback to enhance their practice in complex cases.
+• Advanced: Participants have extensive experience with the HCR-20 V3, regularly conduct violence risk assessments, and seek to deepen their expertise through complex case analysis and expert consultation.

 • Practice Setting